nstack/stackhut/docs/creating_service/stackhut_toolkit.rst

 .. code:: bash

-    $ stackhut deploy [--force] [--no-build]
+    $ stackhut deploy [--force]

 ================    ===========
 Option              Description
 ================    ===========
-``--no-builder``    Deploy only, do not build or push image first ``--force``         Forces build before deploy
+``--force``         Forces build before deploy
 ================    ===========

+.. ``--no-build``      Deploy only, do not build or push image first

-The deploy command takes your project, builds it if necessary, and uploads it to the StackHut platform where it will be live under the service address ``username/servicename`` and can be called from ``https://api.stackhut.com/run``.
+The deploy command packages and uploads your project to the StackHut platform where it's build remotely and then deployed live under the service address ``username/servicename`` and can be called from ``https://api.stackhut.com/run``.
 Deployment requires that you have an account at StackHut and are logged in using the command line tool.

-.. note:: Currently it also requires an active Docker Hub account and login, as it stores the service images on `Docker Hub <http://hub.docker.com/>`_.
+..
 If you've already deployed the image and just want to update the service metadata, e.g. the description, README, API docs, etc., you can run ``deploy`` with the ``--no-build`` flag and it will skip the full deploy - a much quicker operation.